HomeLatest NewsTelecomTelecom Industry Trends 2019: Edge, content streaming, asset monetization and 5G to create new opportunity

 Telecom Industry Trends 2019: Edge, content streaming, asset monetization and 5G to create new opportunity

 With technology playing defining role in different sector, the telecom industry in Industry is also likely to see major tech push in 2019.
-According to Sriram T. V, director of consulting & business development at , India and SAARC, Edge, content streaming, asset monetization, automation and will create new opportunity for telecom service providers in India.
+According to Sriram T. V, director of consulting & development at Juniper Networks, India and SAARC, Edge, content streaming, asset monetization, and 5G will create new opportunity for telecom service providers in India.

 “Over the next year, service providers and cloud providers will compete to win the edge but expect more cloud-SP partnerships to unfold as the year progresses,” he said adding that “with 5G comes the rise in IoT and on-the-go video and content streaming.”
 According to Sriram, telecom service providers in India are exploring multiple avenues to address the rising cost challenges to due to ever growing network demands and also to remain competitive.